Solvency vs liquidity: Key differences and how they work for your business

 Sadiq runs a sports shop that has:

-To work out his liquidity (using the current ratio), he must divide 120,000 by 80,000 to equal 1.5.
-Since this is above 1.0, his liquidity is good and it’s likely he can meet his short-term financial commitments.
+To work out his liquidity using the current ratio, he divides 120,000 by 80,000 to get 1.5.
+Since Sadiq's ratio is above 1.0, his liquidity is good.
+While some suggest a target ratio should exceed 2.0 for safety, acceptable current ratios vary by industry, and many companies operate safely with a ratio below that level, making it likely he can meet his short-term financial commitments.

 Why solvency and liquidity matter for your small business